Content of Proposals

 Proposals should discuss:

-- Whether enrollments are expected to be incremental to those in other programs, or if these are expected to have an impact on enrollments in these programs.
+- Anticipated admissions activity, including first-year enrollment targets and steady-state cohort size, and whether enrollments are expected to be incremental or to have an impact on enrollments in other programs.

-- Measures that actively support the successful recruitment of a diverse pool of graduate students, including students traditionally underrepresented in the program or field.
+- Active measures to reach and recruit a diverse pool of students, particularly those traditionally underrepresented in the program or field.

 Proposals should discuss how the program will support a climate for student success, including:

-Proposals should outline funding arrangements to support a program of high quality.
+Proposals should outline any necessary funding arrangements.
 Rackham approval does not convey or imply funding for any costs associated with starting or maintaining a new program.
-Proposals should provide detailed information about:
+Proposals should provide information about:

 - Firm commitments from the units that will provide resources to meet transition and ongoing program costs.